-Data leakage can be defined as the malicious practice of the transmission of data in an unauthorized manner to an external agent, destination or recipient with bad intention.
+Data leakage can be defined as the malicious practice of transmitting data in an unauthorized manner to an external agent, destination, or recipient with bad intention.
 Data leakage can be done by any internal organization's employee or any other person.
 They will misuse web services, email services, cloud services, optical media, USB keys, and laptops.
-Data leakage is also termed as "data theft - the slow and low approach" which creates a massive problem in the data security industry.
+It is also termed as "data theft - the slow and low approach," which creates a massive problem in the data security industry.

 Possible Types of Data Leakage

-The problem of data leakage and it's way needs to be understood by security professionals in order to tackle it.
+The problem of data leakage and its way needs to be understood by security professionals to tackle it.
 Such types of problems can get initiated by internal or external means.
 So, security professionals need to take protective measures to prevent corporate data.
 Different types of data leakage approaches are -

-- Accidental data breach: Sometimes unauthorized data leakages may happen accidentally without any malicious intention or purpose.
-Many data leakages are done by external agents, i.e., cybercriminals.
+- Accidental data breach: Sometimes, unauthorized data leakages may happen accidentally without any malicious intention or purpose.
+External agents, i.e., cybercriminals, do many data leakages.
 Examples of some internal unintentional data leakages are supposed when an internal employee sends a message, he or she may wrongly type a wrong ID or recipient name while sending the email.

 - Physical data leakage: Data leakage may also be possible if any ill intentional employee steals or overlook any information or act as a legitimate user and access to the system for stealing (using flash drives) or uploading any file on cloud storage just by lending their system for a few minutes.
 The possibilities are endless.